konstellation-io/kre-runners/kre-entrypoint/README.md

 The entrypoint is the KRE piece that is in charge of receiving messages from gRPC, sending them to the rest of the nodes and responding to the gRPC clients.

 Once the entrypoint is deployed, a new connection to the NATS server is established by using Jetstream's NATS client.
-After that, the entrypoint creates one stream per workflow with the following format:
+After that, the entrypoint creates one stream per workflow specified in the version being deployed with the following format:

 - `<KRT_RUNTIME_ID>-<KRT_VERSION>-<WORKFLOW_SERVICE>`